UNIT-VIII

 Ethane:

-Meaning: colourless, odourless flammable gaseus alkane obtained from natural gas and petroleum: used as a fuel and in the manufacture of organic chemicals.
+Meaning: a colourless, odourless flammable gaseus alkane obtained from natural gas and petroleum: used as a fuel and in the manufacture of organic chemicals.
 Formula: C2 H6

 Example: Our company's power system is based on a mixture of ethane and nitrous oxide, which is storable and cost-effective.